A human is a natural optical lens that helps us see real-life objects with exact color distinctions.

 If a person is hypermetropic, the image of a nearby object forms behind the retina.
 This means that light is focused too far back in the eye that causes things that are close up to appear blurred.

-At this moment, a convex lens works a gold mine for people dealing with farsightedness.
+At this moment, a convex lens works as a gold mine for people dealing with farsightedness.

 Below is the diagram to illustrate one of the convex lenses examples: